Techtonica/curriculum/css/css.md

 Instructor will do a code review with each apprentice once they've completed the CSS portion of the project.

-### Guided Practice
-[Learn to Code](https://learn.shayhowe.com/html-css/) HTML & CSS is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS.Refer to this link for learning [CSS](https://learn.shayhowe.com/html-css/getting-to-know-css/)

 ### Supplemental Resources

 - [Freecodecamp has detailed lessons](https://learn.freecodecamp.org/responsive-web-design/basic-css/)